-The Teufelsberg NSA Spy Station in the western part of Berlin used to be used by the allies during the cold war to listen in on the Soviet forces.
+Teufelsberg Berlin used to be used by the allies as a spy station during the cold war to listen in on the Soviet forces.

 Nowadays it’s in a state of disrepair having been abandoned by the allies at the fall of the Berlin wall, and the unification of west and east Germany.